 South Korea grounds nine Boeing 737 NG planes with cracks

-South Korea's transport ministry on Friday said nine Boeing Co 737 NG planes in the country had been grounded after checks found structural cracks requiring repairs.

-SEOUL: South Korea's transport ministry on Friday said nine Boeing Co 737 NG planes in the country had been grounded after checks found structural cracks requiring repairs.
+SEOUL: South Korea's transport ministry on Friday (Oct 25) said nine Boeing 737 NG planes in the country had been grounded after checks found structural cracks requiring repairs.

 South Korea said it found nine planes with cracks among 42 planes examined.